Radio-controlled clocks (RCCs)

 the right time automatically without you ever needing to worry?

-Let's take a closer look at what they are and how they work!
+Let's take a closer look at what these things are and how they work!

 What is an RCC?